kaannyil/MovieApp/README.md

 # MovieApp
-I tried Movie API on this project.
+I tried Movie API with MVVM architecture on this project.